 DIY experiences at the Seoul Lantern Festival cost between 5,000 to 10,000 won each.
 There are 8 sessions available each night – the first at 18:00, and the last at 21:25.

-From December 13th to 25th, 2024, get into the Christmas spirit in Seoul by making LED ornaments or a Santa Claus Mood Lamp.
+Last year, from December 13 to 25, you could get into the Christmas spirit in Seoul by making LED ornaments or a Santa Claus Mood Lamp.

-And from December 26th, 2024 – January 12th, 2025, try your hand at more traditional crafts like flower embroidery or decorating Korean charms with pearls and beads.
+And from December 26 to January 12, you were able to try your hand at more traditional crafts like flower embroidery or decorating Korean charms with pearls and beads.

 Whatever you choose to do, I know you’ll have an unforgettable night at the Seoul Lantern Festival.
 Enjoy!